kytos/kytos/docs/administrator/architechture.rst

 called the Napp Server.

 Finally, a web interface is being developed to manage the controller.
 This web interface aims to be intuitive and very easy to use.
+In Figure 1 is shown how Kyco's module are connected with each other.

 .. figure:: KycoArch.png
     :width: 200px